The Man From UNCLE

 Illya donned a straw hat and glasses, then

 unlocked the special penthouse button.
 The elevator stopped at the top.
-Illya then
+Illya

-duped by the simple disguise.
+the man was duped by the simple disguise.

 The THRUSH men demanded the drunk leave.
 In